 where $r$ is the natural restriction map.
 We have seen in Step~1 that the middle term in \eqref{eq:dflj} is isomorphic to $H^0 \bigl( X,\, \sH_H \bigr)$, which contains $λ_H$.
 Surjectivity of $r$ therefore implies that $λ_H$ can be extended.
 Choose one extension $λ$ and fix this choice throughout.
 To finish the proof, we need to show that $λ$ is an isomorphism.

-\subsection{Step 3: Injectivity of \boldmath$λ$}
+\subsubsection{Step 3: Injectivity of $λ$}

-Both kernel and image of the morphism $λ$ are subsheaves of the torsion-free sheaves $\sE$ and $\sF$, respectively, and therefore themselves torsion-free.
+Both kernel and image of the morphism $λ$ are subsheaves of the torsion free sheaves $\sE$ and $\sF$, respectively, and therefore themselves torsion free.
 Let $X° ⊆ X$ be the maximal open subset, where $\ker(λ)$, $\sE$ and $\img(λ)$ are locally free.
 Recalling from \cite[Cor.~1.4]{MR597077} that $\codim_X X \setminus X° ≥ 2$, the intersection $H° := H ∩ X°$ is clearly non-empty, and the restricted sequence